modula3/cm3/m3-sys/m3cc/gcc/gcc/config/stormy16/stormy16.md

 ;; ::::::::::::::::::::
 ;; ::
-;; :: 16 bit Integer arithmetic
+;; :: 16-bit Integer arithmetic
 ;; ::
 ;; ::::::::::::::::::::

 ;; Addition
-; Operand 3 is marked earlyclobber because that helps reload ; to generate better code---this pattern will never need the ; carry register as an input, and some output reloads or input ; reloads might need to use it.
-In fact, without the '&' reload ; will fail in some cases.
+; Note - the early clobber modifier is no longer needed on operand 3 ; and in fact can cause some reload spill failures if it is present.
 ; Note that the 'Z' constraint matches "add $reg,0", which reload ; will occasionally emit.
 We avoid the "add $reg,imm" match because ; it clobbers the carry.